orthecreedence/cl-async/future.md

 operations from within a `future-handler-case`, make sure that function is perfectly capable of handling its own errors without relying on the calling form to catch them *OR ELSE*.

+<a id="future-debug"></a>
+### :future-debug
+If this keyword is present in `*features*` when compiling your app, *all* future error handling is turned off (ie [future-handler-case](#future-handler-case) doesn't catch any errors), and [signal-error](#signal-error) will throw the given condition (instead of pushing it onto the future errors array).

+This makes it (in some cases) a lot easier to debug an app that has layers upon layers of async.
+Sometimes it can be tricky to see where a particular error is coming from and it makes sense to turn off *all* error handling and just let things bubble up to the top level.

+Note that if you push `:future-debug` onto `*features*`, you have to recompile your app (since it works on the macro level).